grafana/loki/docs/clients/README.md

 users can use tools like Grafana to switch between metrics and logs based on the label set.

-Promtail is also the client of choice on bare-metal: since it can be configured to tail logs from all files given a host path, it is the easiest way to send logs to Loki from plain-text files (e.g., things that log to `/var/log/*.log`).
+Promtail is also the client of choice on bare-metal since it can be configured to tail logs from all files given a host path.
+It is the easiest way to send logs to Loki from plain-text files (e.g., things that log to `/var/log/*.log`).

+Lastly, Promtail works well if you want to extract metrics from logs such as counting the occurrences of a particular message.

+### Docker Logging Driver

-When using Docker and not Kubernetes, the Docker Logging driver should be used, as it automatically adds labels appropriate to the running container.
+When using Docker and not Kubernetes, the Docker logging driver for Loki should be used as it automatically adds labels appropriate to the running container.

+### Fluentd and Fluent Bit

-The Fluentd and fluent-bit plugins are ideal when you already have Fluentd deployed and you already have configured `Parser` and `Filter` plugins.
+The Fluentd and Fluent Bit plugins are ideal when you already have Fluentd deployed and you already have configured `Parser` and `Filter` plugins.

+Fluentd also works well for extracting metrics from logs when using its Prometheus plugin.